• Skip to main content

 You can attach a multimeter to your engine.
 The type of alternator your engine is using determines the type of meter you are using.

 Use the colors of the wire to find out whether the alternator is working.
-To test the direct current being produced by your lawnmower, set the multimeter’s knob to DC AMPs.
 Look at the lawn mower’s manual and product specification to determine the output capacity of the mower.

 Now take the multimeter’s red wire and connect it to the AMPS port.
-The other end of the wire is connected to the alternator’s output.
 Once you have connected, turn the engine on and let it run for a while, and check the readings.
-If the readings are lower than those indicated in the mower’s manual, then it means that there is something wrong with the alternator.

 Another issue and one you need to check is the connecting cables.
 Sometimes you might find that the cables connecting the battery are loose.
-This puts a lot of strain on the battery, making to work harder than necessary.
 So you end up having a battery that loses power so fast.
 So instead of condemning the alternator, check your cables and ensure that they are tightly connected.
 Tighten the connections in addition to cleaning them.
 This will improve the battery’s ability to hold power.

 If you notice that your alternator is having frequent problems, this could be the time to change it.
 Sometimes what appears to be a problem with the battery may actually be the alternator.
 If you have checked your charging system and noticed that there is a problem, you have to change the alternator.